Date Bars

 Dry ingredients in a bowl before combining.

-Step 5: Now you’ll work with the dry ingredients to make the crust for the date bars.
-Just combine flour, oats, sugar, cinnamon, baking soda, and salt.
+Step 5: Next, make the crust.
+In a large bowl, combine the flour, oats, sugar, cinnamon, baking soda, and salt.

 After combined with melted butter added.

-Step 6: Whisk the dry ingredients and add in the melted butter.
+Step 6: Whisk to combine.
+Then, add the melted butter.

 Hand combining dry and butter together between fingers.